-The way you reward, sustain and promote your workers can impact how productive your organization is, how adaptive to environmental changes, and how long staff stay.
+The way you reward, sustain, and promote your workers impacts how productive your organization is, how adaptive it is to environmental changes, and how long staff stay.

 Retaining the right staff for your organization requires:

-- Providing training at the workplace and/or for supervisors and staff offsite
+- Provide training at the workplace and/or for supervisors and staff offsite

-- Providing opportunities for or information about educational advancement
+- Provide opportunities for or information about educational advancement

-- WORK ENVIRONMENT that is supportive and adapts to changing needs
+- A work environment that is supportive and adapts to changing needs

 The field is small in many ways, and workers will move to advance their career or meet personal needs.
 How you relate to and support your workers, even with those who leave, speaks to your values and your ability to serve clients.

 Staff members feel empowered, heard, and appreciated when we...
 ASK them questions… LISTEN to their answers… And TAKE ACTION!